jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Jack drives Julia where she needs to go.
 They can talk or not, it doesn't matter.
 Once there, Julia gets out.
 Uber manages the payment, and Julia and Jack rate each other and then go about their lives.

 That's an Uber ride.
-And if you've ever taken one, you've participated in mass-collaboration as an Interne Age cyborg.
+And if you've ever taken one, you've participated in mass-collaboration as an Internet Age cyborg.
 Seriously, think about it.
 Julia needed to get somewhere and Jack helped her get there, and they collaborated using smartphones.

 Once upon a time in the Industrial Age, this coordination was done by many managers at taxi, media, and automotive companies.
 Driver timesheets, dispatch call-centers, complaint resolution, company marketing, vehicle licensing.
 In the Internet Age, all this paperwork is handled by Uber's (mostly open-source) software.
 The company Uber still has to staff managers, marketers, executives, and whatnot.
 But the proportion is far less.

 While Darth Taxi-Cab tried to stop Uber in court and government lobbying, it didn't work.
 The people liked Uber too much.
 Once people use mass-collaboration, it's too practical to be stopped.
 It's something to keep in mind while you're reading this book.
 Our way of life will get better.
 Once we become player gods who realize their actions, even if just catching a lift, upgrades their civilization to the Internet Age.

+Also, notice how similar apps like Door Dash and Uber Eats help "the little guy" use open-source software to share resources once only open to big companies.
+More apps like these will keep bringing on the era of mass-collaboration between the player gods of Main Street.

 With all this in mind, it's time meet the hero of Techvolution.
-The chosen one who'll defeat evil Darth Blockbuster.
+The one who'll defeat evil Darth Blockbuster.

 ![old philosophy in a new world](/img\diagrams\techvolution-uber-ride-collaboration.jpg) _An Uber ride is collaboration.
 The Internate Age empowers Main Street cut out the middlemen.
 Fittingly, I got these images from a free image service called Unsplash.
 Unsplash protagonists empower anyone to share and use professional-grade images.
 In the Industrial Age, these images would cost thousands of dollars._

 ## Nice to Meet You, Stargazer

 You're the hero!
 You're the one who can bring happy lives to Main Street.
-It's my mission to make you realize you're the player god.
+Do a sit-up and eat a banana, you just upgraded society's heatlh statistics.
+It's my mission to make you realize you're the player god capable of so much more.

 That's why, whoever you are, and wherever you are on this Earth, I'm calling you Stargazer.
-It's a name in honor of ancestors like Copernicus, Bruno, and Galileo, who toppled Darth King by looking up at the stars and asking questions.
+It's a name in honor of ancestors like Copernicus, Bruno, and Galileo who toppled Darth King by looking up at the stars and asking questions.
 These giants took on the responsibility to advance civilization and let evolution deal with the naysayers.

 You can topple Darth Blockbuster.
 Not only do you already wield much power with eReadesrs, smartphones, and hi-speed internet, you hold the strongest lever of power ever.
 From hospital cleaners to internet technical support, from civil engineers to claims adjusters, you are at the frontline—the place that creates political power.

 I'm being very serious.
 Remember when I said, "power is to politics what money is to finance".
 Well being on the frontline is why you're so important Stargazer.
 Only you know the exact tools we need to finish the Internet Age upgrade.
 The daily pain of real work gives you knowledge.
 Knowledge makes you powerful—a power Darth Blockbuster will never have.
-It's cool to realize that while you're grabbing for the new levers of power, all the antagonists can do is play defense.
+Realize that while you're taking hold of the new levers of power, all the antagonists can do is play defense because they don't work for a living.

 That's why you, Stargazer, are the hero of Techvolution.
 That's the way it should be.
 Average Joes and Janes are always the heroes.
 Luke Skywalker, Princess Leia, Neo, and Cinderella were all regular people.
 Heroes aren't born.
 They're stargazers, dreamers, believers, and achievers.
 They become heroes when they step up to defeat the bad guys.
 I'm like Obi-Wan Kenobi, Morpheus, or the fairy godmother, merely a guide to teaching you how to overcome the villains.
 So, the time is now, Stargazer, to leave the farm and join the rebellion.

 The rebellion I speak of might be different than what automatically comes to mind.
 It is not a physical revolt.
 It does not involve rallies, marches, or protests.
 It's a rebellion of the mind.
 The Internet Age is held back by Darth Blockbuster and his Death Star rulebook.
 To earn our happiness, we need to turn you into a Internet Age player god.
-But to do that, you have to feel the click of "eureka!
-I believe in Techvolution, and the freedom to evolve humanity to the Internet Age.
-And its worth fighting for."
+But to do that, you have to feel the click of "eureka!"
+I believe in Techvolution, and must have the freedom to evolve humanity to the Internet Age because winning the game is worth fighting for.

 ## Techvolution Builds on the Past